 - Constant nurse supervision supported by the latest medical technology.

-- Expect care and coordination between nurses, physicians and specialists.
+- Coordinated care between nurses, physicians and specialists.

-- Experienced nurses who will answer your questions and give specific details about your child’s care.
+- Experienced nurses who will answer your questions and give specific details about your child’s care around the clock.

-- Designated quiet time to allow rest and healing.
+- Designated quiet time for rest and healing.